QuickBirdEng/FlippingNotch/README.md

 ```

 4. **The Notch View**
 - Instantiate a view that represents the notch.
-The `notchViewBottomConstraint` is used to possition the notchView into the view.
+The `notchViewBottomConstraint` is used to position the notchView into the view.

 ``` swift
    fileprivate var notchView = UIView()